-In addition to this newly composed piece, Juno will present a string symphony composed by variously talented Englishman William Herschel, the astronomer who discovered the planet Uranus.
-Herschel, not commonly known in U.S. concert halls but widely recognized in the world of astronomy, composed more than 20 striking symphonies.
-Symphony No. 8 in D minor is arresting in its “Sturm und Drang” (storm and stress) expressivity and coloration.
+In addition to this newly composed piece, Juno will present a string symphony composed by the remarkable polymath William Herschel, the English astronomer who discovered the planet Uranus.
+Herschel, while perhaps not commonly known in U.S. concert halls, is widely recognized in the world of astronomy.
+A contemporary of Mozart, he composed more than 20 striking symphonies.
+Symphony No. 8 in D minor is particularly arresting in its “Sturm und Drang” (storm and stress) expressivity and coloration.

-Juno offers local audiences another discovery in a rarely heard work by Finnish composer Jean Sibelius.
+Juno continues along the path of discovery with a rarely heard work by Finnish composer Jean Sibelius.
 ‘Impromptu,’ created in 1894 for string orchestra, melds two early piano pieces into a thoughtful ABA song form.
-“This piece strikes me as so completely at rest, with warm remembrances.
-I’m eager for our audiences to hear this small gem,” said Eastes.
+“This gem strikes me as so completely at peace.
+I’m eager for our audiences to get a look into Sibelius’ love of nature,” said Eastes.

-The fourth work in the upcoming program is Haydn’s 43rd Symphony in E-flat Major, “Mercury.”
-Certainly another example of Haydn’s “Strum und Drang” period – and splendidly non-uniform – this forty-third symphony offers warm-hearted insights into Haydn’s perennial wit and compositional inventiveness.
-Audiences will discover Haydn’s perspective on procrastination, crackling speed, perfectly well-mannered over-repetition, and simple, unadorned loveliness.
-Though the “Mercury’ nickname has no real connection to the piece (it was added much later, in the 19th century), the title offers a friendly nod to to astronomer and composer William Herschel.
+The fourth work on the program is Haydn’s 43rd Symphony in E-flat Major, “Mercury.”
+Certainly another example of Haydn’s commanding “Strum und Drang” period, this forty-third symphony offers warm-hearted and, in this case, splendidly non-uniform insights into Haydn’s perennial wit and compositional inventiveness.
+Audiences will discover Haydn’s perspective on various forms of procrastination, crackling speed, perfectly well-mannered over-repetition, and simple, unadorned loveliness.
+Though the “Mercury” nickname has no real connection to the piece (it was added much later, in the 19th century), the title offers a friendly nod to astronomer and composer William Herschel.

 Concerts take place on Saturday, June 1 at 7:30 p.m. and Sunday, June 2 at 4 p.m. at the Brattleboro Music Center, Brattleboro, Vermont.
 Tickets range in price from $10 to $40, and can be purchased by calling the BMC, 802.257.4523.